-Analysis Statement: As noted in the metric section above, our credit completion rate shows an average credit completion rate of 2.6 credits per learning period for all students.
-Our goal is 4.0 credits per learning period for all students, including our unduplicated student groups.
+Analysis Statement: As noted in the metric section above, our credit completion rate shows an average credit completion rate of 2.6 credits per learning period for all students, including our unduplicated student groups.
 This action primarily focuses on implementing a strong school culture that is rich with opportunities for students to engage in fun ways.
-We use funding in this action to support academic field trips to museums, colleges, and enrichment activities.
+We use funding in this action to support academic field trips to museums, colleges, and enrichment activities such as eSports and 3D Printing.
 Students are offered multiple opportunities to participate in reward trips and school events related to credit completion, graduation, spirit week, counselor events, and academic achievement.
 Each year, the school hosts at least one Experiential Learning field trip such as a trip to Washington DC.
 The Experiential Learning trips are paired with college tours and other academically-rich or historically-rich locations.
+We also implemented a comprehensive eSports program for students.
+Participation in the program is tied to credit completion which encourages academic progress beyond our 4.0 credits per learning period target.
+Students in the eSports program also benefited from the social-emotional aspect of healthy discourse and competition amongst students within our school, across our region, and at the state levels of competition.
+Students are also encouraged to utilize 3D printing as a creative outlet which increased their experience with additive manufacturing experiences in the CTE manufacturing sector.
 Because of the feedback from teachers, we will continue this action into the new three-year cycle with some changes to the design (see prompt 4).